|

 Major Differences with Jehovah's Witnesses.
 Seventh Day Adventists believe:

-Though regarded by some as a high control group, Seventh-day Adventists are easing up on their mind control tactics.
-Adventists never advocated shunning to the extent that the Watchtower presently insists on, and around the year 2000 they stopped disfellowshipping members and simply 'Drop Membership' for followers that choose to leave.
+Though regarded by some as a high control group, this generally applies to traditional Adventists.
+Evangelical Seventh-day Adventists have eased up on their control.
+Whilst Adventists used to disfellowship, they did not advocate shunning as practiced by Jehovah's Witnesses, and since around the year 2000 they stopped disfellowshipping members and simply 'Drop Membership' for followers that choose to leave.